jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

 review
 *****************************************************************************

-The challenge was to create a :ref:`function<functions>` that calculates the difference between 2 given timestamps.
-I ran the following tests to help me create it
+The challenge was to make a :ref:`function<functions>` that calculates the difference between 2 given timestamps.
+I ran the following tests to help me make it

 * `test_string_attributes_and_methods`_ where  I used the dir_ :ref:`function<functions>`
 * `test_string_splitting`_ where I